stuible/q5-site/content/work/mike-kitt.md

 3. A performant and lightweight website that Mike could easily update

 ## Process
 Mike works in an industry where trust is paramount, and his brand needed to reflect that.
-In order to design the brand, we presented two design directions with major aesthetic distinctions.
+In order to design the brand, we presented two directions with major aesthetic distinctions.
 We collaborated with Mike to synthesize a professional and approachable brand design, including a simple yet powerful logo.

 We then designed a set of interactive prototypes that communicate the experience more dynamically and helped ensure that Mike has a clear understanding of what the completed website will feel like.